hoffoo/vim-grails-console/README.md

-Simple plugin that uses Conque-Shell to run tests from a grails app.
+Simple plugin that uses Conque-Shell interact with a grails app.
 To use this you need to have conque-shell installed beforehand.
 I recommend using [pathogen](https://github.com/tpope/vim-pathogen "Pathogen").

 If thats the case you can do: